 Old Time Squash Casserole

-I have a gorgeous Old Time Squash Casserole for you for your Thanksgiving table.
-This is a recipe that I loved the second I tried it with its cheesy interior and buttery cracker topping.
+I have a gorgeous Old Time Squash Casserole for you for your Thanksgiving or holiday table.
+This is a side dish that I loved the second I tried it with its cheesy interior and buttery cracker topping.

 This year I have been experimenting with different squash ever since we did Squash Fest for #SundaySupper.
 I am in love with the Red Kuri squash.
 There are loads of different squash out there so substitute your favorite.

 I have always made a sweet squash dish with acorn, like this one, Acorn Squash with Cinnamon and Cranberries but I really like this casserole as it is cheesy and creamy instead of the usual sweet casserole.